youngrewired/hacks.youngrewiredstate.org/README.md

 ## Getting Started

-The easiest way to run the application in development is with Unicorn.
+The easiest way to run the application in development.

     bundle install
-    bundle exec rake db:setup
+    bin/rake db:setup
-    bundle exec unicorn -p 4567
+    bin/rails s

 ## Testing

-We're using RSpec for model and controller testing.
+We're using RSpec for testing.
 To run all the tests:

-    bundle exec rake
+    bin/rake

+You'll need to ensure you have PhantomJS installed for the feature specs to run.
+If you have Homebrew installed, `brew install phantomjs` will set it up for you.

 ## Colophon